2czu/scope/README.md

     └── MTL properties (Ka, Kd, Ks, Ns)
 ```

 Each component is in its own file (.hpp/.cpp).
-Two shaders ship with the engine: shader.vs/.fs (per-object Phong), lightCube.vs/.fs (most basic shader).
+Two shaders ship with the engine: shader.vs/.fs (per-object Phong), lightCube.vs/.fs (basic shader).
 ImGui builds as a static library (libimgui.a) and links into the main executable.

 ## Prerequisites